BibungsarMushahary/Suspick2.0/README.md

-First go to the server directory:
+First go to the server directory:<br>
 '''
 cd server
 '''